 Key Features: Gigabyte Radeon RX 570 comes with 1168MHz of base frequency and more than 1244MHz of boost frequency.
-It has a total 150W of TDP, and the minimum PSU is 450W.
+It has a total of 150W of TDP, and the minimum PSU is 450W.
 The effective memory speed is 7 Gbps, and the maximum memory size is 8GB.
-With the maximum 224 GB/s memory bandwidth, it manages to have a smooth work activity.
+With a maximum 224 GB/s memory bandwidth, it manages to have a smooth work activity.
 Each of the 2048 cores has 1168-1244 MHz of speed.

 Downsides: The cooling system of this GPU has the least preferences as it runs a bit hot during gaming, and this problem does not count on Ryzen 3 2200G.